panjiw/Team-Player/README.md

 <h3>User Documentation</h3>
 <hr>
-New and curious users can read more about TeamPlayer through our <a href="https://team-player.herokuapp.com/">User Documentation</a> or get help through our <a href="https://team-player.herokuapp.com/">FAQ</a>.
+New and curious users can read more about TeamPlayer through our <a href="documentation/"></a>

 <h3>Developer Documentation</h3>